 The nutrient info in the recipe card is also just an estimate and does not include the keto tortilla strips or toppings like avocado or jalapeño.
 The nutrition info for the tortilla strips will depend on which recipe or product you choose, so make sure that you take that into consideration as you plan your toppings for this soup.

 **Here's a great recipe for homemade keto tortilla chips!
 If you double this recipe, the soup will take a bit longer to come to pressure and release pressure, so doubling the recipe will add more to the overall cooking time.
 The nutrient info is an estimate and does not include the keto tortilla strips or toppings like avocado or jalapeno.
 The nutrition info for the tortilla strips will depend on which recipe or product you choose.
+As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 **Here's a great recipe for homemade keto tortilla chips!